 Your cart is currently empty!

-Welcome to Griffin Leathercraft
+Welcome to

-Process and materials
+Process and Materials

 I create every piece with my own two hands—no sewing machines.
 All items are cut, saddle stitched, dyed, and finished by hand.
 This leads to the most unique and long-lasting items.